Hip Impingement

 -

-MRI can be useful if symptoms are not improving with conservative measures beyond 3-6 months
+An MRI may be useful if symptoms are not improving with conservative measures beyond 3-6 months.